Using Similar Questions in HAQ Manager

 Q: Why isn't the Similar Questions panel showing questions I'd expect?

-A: The panel matches based on question text and metadata.
-If an expected match isn't appearing, make sure the question type and discipline are correct on both questions.
+A: The panel matches purely on question text, using a combination of character-level similarity and shared key terms.
+Question type, discipline, and other metadata do not affect matching.
+If an expected match isn't appearing, try rephrasing your question so it more closely mirrors the wording of the question you expect to match.
 If the match still seems missing, report the specific pair to your customer success contact.

 Q: Can I search for similar questions across other programs or assets?